Moro Reflex: The Answer Behind Your Child’s Hypersensitivity to Light and Sound

 Stand behind your child, have them close their eyes and stand up straight with their hands touching their chest (elbows bent).
 Tell your child to fall backward into your arms (catch them under the armpits).
 When your child falls backward, if they flail their arms outward instead of keeping them toward their chest, this is a sign they still have the Moro reflex present.
 While their eyes are closed you can also snap your fingers close to their ears.
 If the noise startles them and they flail their arms outward, this is another sign of a retained reflex.

-If you have tested your child or student for the Moro reflex and are sure they have retained it, then your child will most likely continue to show signs of sensitivity to light, sound, clothing and other triggers.
-We need to help your child with specific exercises that will integrate the reflex that should have gone to sleep when they were a baby so your child’s body can calm down and no longer feel that anxiety.
+If you have tested your child or student for the Moro reflex and are sure they have retained it, your child may continue to show signs of sensitivity to light, sound, clothing and other triggers.
+Your child may need additional help to integrate the reflex that should have gone to sleep when they were a baby so your child’s body can calm down and no longer feel that anxiety.

 07 Jan 2019 - Development